OctopusDeploy/docs/docs/deploying-applications/terraform-deployments/destroy-terraform/index.md

 The `Terraform plugin cache directory` can be optional set to a directory where Terraform will look for existing plugins, and optionally download new plugins into.
 By default this directory is not shared between targets, so additional plugins have to be downloaded by all targets.
 By setting this value to a shared location, the plugins can be downloaded once and shared amongst all targets.

 The `Allow additional plugin downloads` option can be checked to allow Terraform to download missing plugins, and unchecked to prevent these downloads.

+The `Custom terraform init parameters` option can be optionally set to include any parameters to pass to the `terraform init` action.

+The `Custom terraform apply parameters` option can be optionally set to include any parameters to pass to the `terraform destroy` action.

 ![Terraform Advanced Options](terraform-advanced.png "width=500")